neubot/neubot/doc/faq.md

 -------------------------------------------------

-Experimental features included in new releases are not enabled by default untile they become stable.
+Experimental features included in new releases are not enabled by default until they become stable.

 Typically, major and minor releases are tested for at least a couple of weeks.